 - Mad Libs: For older students who understand the parts of speech that Mad Libs require, this can be a fun activity with a silly story at the end.
 Ask the student to think of words for the Mad Lib that contain their target speech sound.
 If the student is a strong reader, have him read the resulting story as well.

 - Speech Sound Scavenger Hunt: Awareness of the sounds in words is crucial to build the skill of using the correct sounds in words!
 Any early literacy activity will benefit the student making speech sound errors.
 To play the Scavenger Hunt, take turns finding items that start with the student’s target speech sound.
 Play this game in different locations (at home, in the car, at the park, at the grocery store) so you find different things!
-Be sure the student is using his target speech sound correctly.
+Be sure the student is using his target speech sound correctly and we also hired Conyers DUI Lawyer to make legal consultation.

 You have to walk before you can run.
 A student must be able to produce a sound by itself before he or she can produce it in words or sentences.
 This site breaks down the way most articulation therapy proceeds, in order of increasing difficulty.
 Check with your child’s speech therapist to see which level is most appropriate for your child’s home practice.